-Most parents get tutors when kids are “struggling.”
-Now, this has a whole host of negative implications for mindset and sense of self, but perhaps most dangerous is that it teaches kids that they should only seek help when they’re doing poorly – rather than proactively seeking to build their strengths while improving on their weaknesses.
+Most people get tutors when students are “struggling.”
+Now, this has a whole host of negative implications for mindset and sense of self, but perhaps most dangerous is that it teaches kids that they should only seek help when they’re doing poorly – rather than proactively building their strengths while bridging gaps.

 Traditional tutoring is used as a bandaid or a cure, which at its core tells our kids it’s because they need to be fixed.
 This erodes kids’ motivation and engagement and almost always makes them feel stupid or inferior to their classmates.

 Bringing a tutor in once in a while to help our kids study for a big test or write a certain essay reinforces the superficiality of getting a good grade on the next test.
 No consistency means no meaningful, sustainable skill-building or growth.

 Overall this amounts to expending effort on short-term and short-sighted goals, without a strategy for long-term gains or growth.
 This is a monumental disservice to the student’s time, energy and potential.